fabric8io/fabric8/docs/cdelivery.md

 * [Nexus](http://www.sonatype.org/nexus/) as the artifact repository for caching public artifacts and hosting canary and real release artifacts
 * [Gogs](http://gogs.io/) for on premise git repository hosting and [GitHub](https://github.com/) for public hosting
 * [SonarQube](http://www.sonarqube.org/) provides a platform to maintain code quality
-* [Chat](chat.html) to support social integration between your teams and the infrastructure

 In addition it adds the following optional capabilities:

 * [Jenkins Pipeline Library](jenkinsWorkflowLibrary.html) to help reuse a [library](https://github.com/fabric8io/jenkins-workflow-library) of reusable [Jenkins Pipeline scripts](https://github.com/fabric8io/jenkins-workflow-library) across projects
 * [fabric8.yml file](fabric8YmlFile.html) as a per project configuration file to tie together the various projects, repositories, chat rooms, workflow script and issue tracker
-* [Chat integration](chat.html) via [hubot](https://hubot.github.com/) lets your team embrace devops, have chat notifications of changes to the system and use chat for [approval of release promotion](https://github.com/fabric8io/fabric8-jenkins-workflow-steps#hubotapprove)
+* [ChatOps](chat.html) via [hubot](https://hubot.github.com/) lets your team embrace devops, have chat notifications of changes to the system and use chat for [approval of release promotion](https://github.com/fabric8io/fabric8-jenkins-workflow-steps#hubotapprove)
 * [Chaos Monkey](chaosMonkey.html) to test the resilience of your system by killing [pods](pods.html)!

 You can choose to opt in or out of any of the micro services within Microservices Platform; for example use any git repository hosting or Nexus installation.
 The [Chat](chat.html) integration works with [hubot](https://hubot.github.com/) so that it can work with any back end chat service such as IRC, Slack, HipChat, Campfire etc.